nuwave/lighthouse/docs/6/custom-directives/input-value-directives.md

 directive allows using arguments passed by the client to dynamically modify the database query that Lighthouse creates for a field.

-Currently, the following directives use the defined filters for resolving the query:
+Currently, the following directives use arguments to modify the query:

 - [@all](../api-reference/directives.md#all)
 - [@paginate](../api-reference/directives.md#paginate)